-“I just secured my first job in my dream company and the first task from my supervisor is to make a presentation to the management on how I plan to accomplish the first 5 tasks on my Job Description.
-I’ve never had to do a presentation to such an audience and I’m low key panicking.
-I think I might screw it up and lose the job at the same time.
+“I just secured my first job in my dream company!
+My first task?
+A presentation to management on how I plan to accomplish the first 5 tasks on my Job Description.
+I have never done a presentation for such an audience.
+I’m low-key panicking.
+I think I might screw it up and lose the job.
 Please help!”
-Grace.

-I received this email from a close friend.
-I decided to reply in the form of a blog post.
-I hope it’s also useful to you.
+Does this fear sound familiar?
+I received this text message from a close friend.
+Thought I should reply in the form of this blog post.
+I hope it’s also useful for you.

-Most of us panic as soon as we get such assignments either in school or work.
-The good news is, there is something you can do to mitigate your fear of public speaking.
+Most of us panic as soon as we get such assignments either in school or at work.
+The good news is, there is something you can do to reduce, or entirely get rid of your fear of public speaking.